jlaurens/edython/README-dev.md

 Input and connections also have extensions.

-In order to avoid name collisions, the object and the connection delegates are instance objects named `ezp`.
+In order to avoid name collisions, the object and the connection delegates are instance objects named `edy`.
 The input only stores data, its delegate is just a basic object named `ezpData`.

 Delegates follow a class hierarchy to manage some functionality of blocks.
-The roots are ezp.Delegate and ezP.DelegateSvg.
-Their children are ezp.Delegate.Expr for expressions and ezp.Delegate.Stmt for statements.
+The roots are edy.Delegate and edY.DelegateSvg.
+Their children are edy.Delegate.Expr for expressions and edy.Delegate.Stmt for statements.
 Each prototype name corresponds to a delegate class.

-All the ezp.Delegate.Expr subclasses share the same methods to draw their blocks, the same holds for ezp.Delegate.Stmt.subclasses.
+All the edy.Delegate.Expr subclasses share the same methods to draw their blocks, the same holds for edy.Delegate.Stmt.subclasses.
 These methods are different for statement blocks and expressin blocks, but they may share some parts because the input model may be the same.
 To allow code reuse between this to branches of the delagation class hieararchy, we rely on some controller design.

 ## Controller model